 Salaries in Sweden

-Several factors combine to determine what salary you get paid in Sweden.
-In principle, the employer and the employee can agree on any salary they like through individual negotiations.
-If the employer is bound by a collective agreement, which is common in Sweden, special provisions may apply, which they have to take into account.
+Your salary in Sweden depends on various factors.
+Typically, employers and employees negotiate and agree on the salary individually.
+If the employer follows a collective agreement, which is common in Sweden, certain rules may apply that they have to take into account.

 Print